 But I look at this, I look at this as a giant opportunity.

-Some people say, Russia too optimistic.
+Some people say, Rush, you're too optimistic.

-You gotta get you got to get more immersed in reality.
+You've got to get more immersed in reality.

 I am immersed in reality.

-I'm looking at a Democrat Party that by in a sane political world couldn't win one state in November.
+I'm looking at a Democrat Party that in a sane political world couldn't win one state in November.

-I'm looking at a Democrat Party whose ideas fail every time they try them, be it ethanol, what have you, be it Social Security, be welfare reform, not welfare reform, but but uh the Great Society, you know, everything they try.
+Be it ethanol, what have you, be it Social Security, be it welfare reform, not welfare reform, but the great society, everything they try, the unintended consequences seem to come.

 Everything they do, they have opposed victory, they have sought defeat, and yet we are winning big in Iraq.